Jonas Phillips

 Jonas Phillips (1736—1803) was a veteran of the American Revolutionary War and an American merchant in New York City and Philadelphia, Pennsylvania.
 He was the immigrant ancestor of the Jewish Phillips family in the United States.
 Emigrating from Germany in 1759, Phillips worked off his passage as an indentured servant in Charleston, South Carolina.
 He moved to the North in 1759, becoming a merchant in New York City and then moving to Philadelphia, Pennsylvania.

 A founder of Mikveh Israel in Philadelphia during the war, Phillips and his wife had a total of twenty-one children.
 One of their great-grandsons was Franklin J. Moses, Jr., who was elected as governor of South Carolina in 1872 during the Reconstruction era; his father Franklin J. Moses, Sr. was Chief Justice of the state supreme court.
 Another notable grandson was Uriah Phillips Levy, the first Jewish Commodore in the United States Navy.
+An additional grandson was Mordechai Manuel Noah, American consul to Tunis and recognized as the most influential Jew in the early 19th-century United States.

 Childhood and emigration

 Jonas Phillips was born in 1736 to an Ashkenazi Jewish family in Germany, in either Buseck or Frankfort am Main (Frankfurt).
 He was the son of Aaron Phillips, who had anglicized his name, and his wife.
 Phillips grew up speaking Yiddish and later learned English.

 At the age of 20, the ambitious Phillips emigrated to the British colonies in North America, sailing from London in November 1756.
-Working as an indentured servant to pay off his passage, he lived in Charleston, S.C.
+Working as an indentured servant to pay off his passage, he lived in Charleston, South Carolina.
 He was employed by Moses Lindo, an indigo planter and Sephardic Jew who was part of the growing Jewish community in the city.
 By the beginning of the 19th century, Charleston was home to the largest and wealthiest Jewish community in North America, a status it would hold until about 1830.

 In 1759, Jonas Phillips completed his indenture and became a "freeman."
 He left the South, moving first to Albany, New York, the state capital.
 He soon moved to New York City, where he became a merchant.
 By 1760, Phillips had joined a lodge of Freemasons in New York.
 Phillips left Albany to secure an introduction to Rebecca Mendez Machado, daughter of a Sephardic Jewish family in New York City.
 They married and eventually had 21 children together.

 American Revolutionary War

 Phillips was attracted to the ideals that led to the American Revolutionary War.
 In 1770 he strongly supported the Non-Importation Agreement, and favored the Patriot cause at the outbreak of war.
 In 1776 he used his influence in his Jewish congregation to close the synagogue and leave New York, rather than continue under British rule.
 The building was abandoned.

 Together with the majority of the congregation, Phillips and his family moved to Philadelphia, where he continued in business until 1778.
-In that year he joined the Revolutionary Army, serving in the Philadelphia Militia under Colonel Bradford.
+In that year he joined the revolutionary Continental Army, serving in the Philadelphia Militia under Colonel Bradford.